 By allowing me to show you how to make printables, you can create an income doing something you love!
 Plus, you’ll get to be creative and have fun in the process!
 Keep reading for ways to make money creating your own printables.

-I used to design websites and logos for clients, and while I am grateful for that experience, it burned me out, and I didn’t feel like I was as creative as I could be.
+Before I started my blog, I used to design websites and logos for clients.
+While I am grateful for that experience, it burned me out, and I didn’t feel like I was as creative as I could be.
 It was entirely my fault for not charging enough and not setting boundaries and trying too hard to please clients…but that’s a whole different story.
 When I started designing printables, it was a huge sigh of relief, and I thought it was incredible that I could design whatever I wanted (within reason) and make money doing it!

 Before I get into this, let me start out by saying that learning how to make printables is NOT a get rich plan.
 In fact, I have yet to get rich off of designing printables, but I make enough money for fun things like clothes and vacation…and sometimes food because food is fun for me.